-It's a simple fact -- Science Olympiad would not exist without volunteers!
+It's a simple fact: Science Olympiad would not exist without volunteers!
 Science Olympiad has always benefitted from a virtual army of dedicated, passionate and creative educators, parents, administrators and corporate mentors who write the content, run tournaments, perform professional development and generally make Science Olympiad work.
-If you have spent nights dreaming of flying model airplanes, building robots or teaching kids the science behind earthquakes, Science Olympiad has a job for you!
-Here's a list of the kinds of volunteers we normally utilize and who to contact to get involved:

-Science Olympiad tournaments are labor-intensive affairs full of fun and excitement -- they are usually held on a Saturday and require between 100-300 volunteers to run the 46 events, register and check in teams, run the scoring room, hand out medals, arrange lunch and oversee all the little details for crowds of up to 1,500 at a State Science Olympiad Tournament or up to 7,000 people at a National Tournament.
-Use the state web site page to connect to your state director or regional tournament director to sign up!
+Science Olympiad tournaments are labor-intensive affairs full of fun and excitement - they are usually held on a Saturday and require between 100-300 volunteers to run the 46 events, register and check in teams, run the scoring room, hand out medals, arrange lunch and oversee all the little details.
+Contact your Science Olympiad State Director if you want to assist.